5.2.5. gromacs.run – Running simulations

 kwargs are keyword arguments that are passed on to

-(typically used for mpi things)- Returns:
+run()(typically used for mpi things)- Returns:

-if run completed successfullyFalse
+Trueif run completed successfullyFalseotherwise

-- class gromacs.run.MDrunnerDoublePrecision(dirname='.', **kwargs)[source]¶
+- class gromacs.run.MDrunnerDoublePrecision(dirname='.', **kwargs)[source]

 Manage running mdrun_d.